 - Connection to either a wired or wireless network.

-Please NoteAutomatic firmware updates are not supported for LG displays and will need to be applied manually using a USB flash drive.
+Please NoteAutomatic firmware updates are not supported for LG displays and will need to be applied manually using a USB flash drive or remotely via the Signagelive Support Team.

 How do I check my firmware version?